ckaestne/cmujuggling/festival/index.md

 **FluggleBurgh** is a 3-day festival for all circus and skill arts hosted by  Pittsburghs juggling, acro, clowning, and flow arts community (FluggleBurgh = *fl*ow + j*uggle* + pitts*burgh*).
 It will be again at the The Kingsley Association in the east-end of Pittsbugh.
 FluggleBurgh will provide a communal practice space in a large gym with tall ceilings, classrooms with scheduled workshops all weekend, outdoor practice and fire space (weather permitting), object manipulation games/competition, and shows.
 All activities will be in the same space.
 All walks of object manipulation, circus arts, and movement arts are welcome.

-In spirit, it is a successor of the [Not Quite Pittsburgh Juggling Festival](https://www.youtube.com/watch?v=_janE-erfKc) (2008-2015).
-Now, the festival is actually within the Pittsburgh city limits.
+In spirit, it is a successor of the [Not Quite Pittsburgh Juggling Festival](https://www.youtube.com/watch?v=_janE-erfKc) (2008-2015), but it's now within the Pittsburgh city limits.

-Our big goal of this festival is to bring the various communities around circus arts and other skills from Pittsburgh and beyond together, share workshops, and showcase the various skills in a show.
+Our ongoing goal of this festival is to bring the various communities around circus arts and other skills from Pittsburgh and beyond together, share workshops, and showcase the various skills in a show.
 We expect plenty of juggling, acrobatics, and flow workshops, as well as some clowning, balloons, and maybe even magic and unicycling.

 ![img](2018-gym.jpg)